Viking Tales: Wyrd-Walker

-They said the gods no longer walked Midgard.
+They said the Viking gods no longer walked Midgard.

 But he knew that wasn’t true.

-The old man’s name was forgotten by time, yet the ravens still remembered.
-A solitary figure with a wolfskin cloak and a deep scar across his left eye, he wandered from village to village, never staying, never asking.
+The old man’s name was forgotten by time, yet the ravens, those shadows of the high halls, still remembered him.
+A solitary figure with a wolfskin cloak and a deep, vacant scar across his left eye, a detail straight out of Odin myths, he wandered from village to village, never staying, never asking.
 Only watching.
 Listening.

 Children whispered that he was cursed.
 The Warriors claimed he was mad.
-But the runes carved into the shaft of his staff spoke otherwise—deep, ancient runes etched in an age when the stars were closer and the gods still whispered in the wind.
+But the runes carved into the shaft of his staff spoke otherwise, deep, ancient runes etched in an age when the stars were closer and the Norse mythological figures were clearer.
+His presence was a whisper of Seiðr, a knowledge of deep magic.

 One winter night, as snow crept down the fjord and ice crusted over the mead barrels, he arrived at a village nestled between stone cliffs and a black forest.
-He stood at the threshold of their hall, silent, until the jarl granted him fire and food.
+He stood at the threshold of their hall, silent, until the jarl, recognizing the shadow of sacred mystery, granted him fire and food.

 He did not thank them.

-“The serpent stirs beneath the world.
-The roots of Yggdrasil are trembling.”
+“The great serpent stirs beneath the world.
+The roots of Yggdrasil are trembling.
+The end of days begins in a whisper.”

 The fire hissed.
 The wind howled against the thatch roof.
 And the old jarl, whose own beard was dusted with frost, narrowed his eyes.